- What is Barium Hydroxide?

 Barium Hydroxide Octahydrate and Ammonium Thiocyanate

 Ammonium Thiocyanate (NH4SCN) is mixed with solid Barium Hydroxide Octahydrate (Ba(OH)2.8H2O) to produce Barium Thiocyanate.
-The acid-base reaction produces a basic gas which can be detected by a pH paper.
+The acid-base reaction produces a basic gas that can be detected by pH paper.

 The equation for this endothermic reaction is given as:

 Ba(OH)2.8H2O(solid) + 2 NH4SCN(solid) → Ba(SCN)2(s ) + 10 H2O(liquid) + 2 NH3(gaseous).